KarolDuracz/scratchpad/Win32/Bluetooth demo/README.md

 simple example, but very simple.
-Can't transfer between two device.
+Can't transfer between two devices.
 But this detect some device like Android, bluetooth headphone.
 And that's it for this moment.